ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 # Webdev: Zero to Chaos

-> I am not a webdev.
+> "I am not a webdev.
 I started at zero (relative).
-It only goes down from there.
+It only goes down from there."

 ## Attempt One: Static Site, Labyrinth Infra